sylefeb/Silice/GetStarted.md

 # Getting started with Silice

 Here are the instructions to setup Silice.
-Once done, head out to [writing your first design](WriteAFirstDesign.md).
+Once done, head out to [writing your first design](FirstDesign.md) or try our [example projects](projects/README.md).

 ## Linux